haarts/getme/README.md

 All from a simple CLI interface.

 What GetMe **doesn't** do is actually download the files.
 That is the job of your Bittorrent client.
-All most all clients support 'watch directories'.
+Almost all clients support 'watch directories'.
 When a torrent shows up in that directory the client will process it.

 ## Installation